 Your organisation must be a genuine UK trading entity, backed by Companies House registration and evidence of commercial activity (for example, invoices, contracts or bank statements).
 An important exception applies to the UK Expansion Worker (GBM) route: sponsors under that scheme must not already maintain an active trading presence in the UK.

-The role must be a real vacancy at RQF level 3 or above (or the relevant threshold for other licences) that cannot be filled from the resident labour market.
+Another sponsor licence eligibility criteria is that the role must be a real vacancy at RQF level 3 or above (or the relevant threshold for other licences) that cannot be filled from the resident labour market.

 You must pay the sponsored worker at least the published "going rate" or general salary threshold and show capacity to meet payroll (e.g. payslips, audited accounts).